International Finance

 Deal structuring can reduce country risk substantially:

-• Political risk insurance (MIGA, Lloyd’s)
+• Political risk insurance (MIGA, ECAs, private insurers)

-• International arbitration clauses (ICSID)
+• International arbitration and stabilization clauses (ICSID)

 • Revenue in hard currency, debt in local currency